OpsKnot Logo

 What was happening

-• Decisions driven by urgency rather than visibility
+• Decisions driven by end-of-quarter urgency rather than long-term visibility

-The core issue wasn’t overspending — it was opacity.
-Leadership lacked a clear view of which tools actually mattered and why.
+The core issue wasn't just overspending — it was opacity.
+Leadership lacked a clear map of which tools delivered value and which were merely "zombie apps" accruing costs.

 Outcome

-Clear ownership was established for the remaining tools, and leadership gained confidence that future spend could be justified and forecasted more accurately.
+The company established clear subscription ownership and established a "value-first" procurement process.
+Leadership gained the confidence that future spend would be justified and forecasted accurately.

-Most importantly, cost optimisation stopped being associated with disruption.
-Teams no longer feared budget reviews.
+Most importantly, cost optimization stopped being associated with disruption.
+Teams no longer feared budget reviews because the system was finally aligned with their workflow.

-Cost savings that create friction aren’t savings — they’re deferred problems.
-Visibility enables better decisions than urgency ever will.
+Cost savings that create friction aren't savings — they're deferred problems.
+In a growing team, visibility enables better decisions than urgency ever will.
+True optimization isn't about spending the least; it's about knowing exactly what your spend is buying you.

 Whether you're planning your next move or trying to untangle what's already in place, OpsKnot helps you move forward with confidence.